-Rather than just being important from the point of idle curiosity, the question of how high a cockapoo can jump is a serious one.
+Rather than just being important from idle curiosity, the question of how high a cockapoo can jump is a serious one.
 When you bring a new dog into your home, especially one you are growing in love with and spent a lot of money on, the last thing you want is for them to escape by jumping over the garden wall or fence.
 You also don’t want your dog jumping up onto kitchen counters a lot.
-With all this in mind then, how high can a cockapoo jump?
+With all this in mind, then, how high can a cockapoo jump?

 Consider The Parents

 Keep in mind the parents of a cockapoo are a cocker spaniel and a poodle.
-The former is a breed that is known to be very adept at jumping, with many being able to scale 5-feet high walls and other obstacles.
+The former is a breed known to be very adept at jumping, with many being able to scale 5-feet high walls and other obstacles.
 While it’s not always cut and dry that a subsequent cockapoo will take on all the traits of his or her parents, it’s worth being aware of the possibility.

 Can Cockapoos Jump Onto Kitchen Counters?

-In many ways, this should be seen as a separate question to that from how high a cockapoo can jump.
+In many ways, this should be seen as a separate question to that of how high a cockapoo can jump.
 Just because a cockapoo can jump high, doesn’t necessarily mean it will try to jump up onto your kitchen worktops.
 Well-behaved dogs will only jump high onto countertops if they are being naughty, or they strongly suspect you have something tasty for them.

-With my own cockapoo, Luna, I have never had a problem with her jumping up onto our kitchen worktops.
+With my cockapoo, Luna, I have never had a problem with her jumping up onto our kitchen worktops.
 She has never really seemed that interested.